 The actual balance of the MRF as of the balance sheet date.

 COMPARISON OF FINANCIAL FORECAST TO ACTUAL RESULTS FOR THE FORECAST PERIODS.
-If financial and/or utilization projections were provided with the Borrower’s application for mortgage insurance, no later than 120 days following the end of each fiscal year of the Borrower for which a projection was prepared,, the Borrower shall provide HUD with an analysis of its performance in comparison with the projection submitted with the application for mortgage insurance.
+If financial and/or utilization projections were provided with the Borrower’s application for mortgage insurance, no later than 120 days following the end of each fiscal year of the Borrower for which a projection was prepared, the Borrower shall provide HUD with an analysis of its actual performance in comparison with the projection(s) submitted with the application for mortgage insurance.
 Any material deviations, as determined by HUD, from the projection shall be explained in an accompanying statement from the management and Board of the Borrower.

 CHANGES IN REIMBURSEMENT.
-In the event there is a change in any payor reimbursement or contract (including the loss thereof) that could cause (1) decrease in total operating revenue equal to or greater than three percent (3%) of the total operating revenue or (2) net income less than zero, Borrower commits to report to HUD its assessment of the impact of the change within thirty (30) days following the enactment of such changes.
+In the event there is a change in any payor reimbursement or contract (including the loss thereof) that could cause (1) a decrease in total operating revenue equal to or greater than three percent (3%) of the total operating revenue or (2) a net income less than zero, Borrower commits to report to HUD its assessment of the impact of the change within thirty (30) days following the enactment of such changes.
 Borrower shall take appropriate actions to mitigate such changes, including expense curtailments and revenue increases.
 Borrower shall submit its plan of action, as approved by the Board, to HUD within sixty (60) days of the report to HUD, referred to above.
-HUD, as part of its normal oversight, will monitor Borrower’s financial performance and may request a plan or report pursuant to Section 19 .
+HUD will monitor Borrower’s financial performance and may request a plan or report pursuant to Section 19 .
 The purpose of these actions would be to assure that Borrower will continue to serve the health needs of its community and meet its obligations under the terms of the Loan Documents and Program Obligations.

 IV.
 PROJECT MANAGEMENT

 AFTER-ACQUIRED PROPERTY.
-All After-Acquired Property shall be added to the Mortgaged Property, unless HUD agrees, in writing, that certain After-Acquired Property may be excused from this requirement, or if such After-Acquired Property is used to secure Additional Debt (as allowed in Section 20).
-Borrower shall promptly execute, record, and deliver the necessary documents required by HUD and Lender to encumber said property as additional security for the Note.
+All After-Acquired Property shall be added to the Mortgaged Property, unless HUD agrees in writing that such After-Acquired Property may be excused from this requirement.
+Borrower shall promptly execute, record, and deliver the necessary documents required by HUD and Lender to encumber the After Acquired Property as additional security for the Note.
+This does not include such After-Acquired Property used to secure debt pursuant to Section 20.

 PRESERVATION, MANAGEMENT AND MAINTENANCE OF THE MORTGAGED PROPERTY.

+Borrower:

-Borrower (a) shall not commit or permit Waste,
+(a) shall not commit or permit Waste,

 (b) shall not abandon the Mortgaged Property,

 (c) shall restore or repair promptly, or cause to be restored or repaired promptly, in a good and workmanlike manner, any damaged part of the Project to the equivalent of its original condition, or such other condition as HUD may approve in writing, whether or not litigation or insurance proceeds or condemnation awards are available to cover any costs of such restoration or repair, and

 (d) shall keep, or cause to be kept, the Project in decent, safe, sanitary condition and good repair, including the replacement of Personalty and Fixtures with items of equal or better function and quality.

 Obligations (a) through (d) of this Section 26 are absolute and unconditional and are not limited by any conditions precedent and are not contingent on the availability of financial assistance from HUD or on HUD’s performance of any administrative or contractual obligations.
 In the event all or any of the Improvements shall be destroyed or damaged by fire, by an exercise of the power of eminent domain, by failure of warranty, or other casualty, the money derived from any settlement, judgment, or insurance on any portion of the Improvements shall be applied in accordance with the terms of Program Obligations and the Borrower’s Security Instrument or as otherwise may be directed in writing by HUD.